node-influx/node-influx/README.md

  * Simple API for nearly all Influx operations
  * Fully supported in Node and the browser
+ * Performant, processing millions of rows/sec on modest hardware
  * Zero dependencies

 ## Compatibility